MustWin/tech-talks/Culture/gitting-your-clients-to-git/README.md

 Title: Gitting the CEO to Git.
-Making organizations Transparent adding everyone to GitHub.
+Making organizations Transparent by adding everyone to GitHub.

 Speaker: Gonzalo